 - Contracts for the sale or purchase of a business

 When should I consult a conveyancer?

 You don’t need to wait until you are ready to sign a contract – it makes sense to select your conveyancer as soon as you decide to buy or sell a property.
-This is probably the biggest financial transaction you will make during your life so it is important to get it right!
+This is because there are many legal aspects to a property transaction that need to be considered, and a conveyancer can help ensure that everything is in order before you proceed.
+Purchasing or selling a property is probably the biggest financial transaction you will make during your life so it is important to get it right.

 You should never sign anything before you’ve asked for your conveyancer’s advice.
 Your conveyancer will ensure you understand your rights and obligations and are fully aware of all likely fees and charges.